-HGL is a natural gas distribution utility in Nova Scotia with a head office located in Dartmouth, Nova Scotia.
-HGL's franchise was granted in 2003 and gives it the exclusive right to distribute natural gas through its distribution system to all or part of seven counties in Nova Scotia, including the Halifax Regional Municipality, until December 31, 2028.
+EEI is a natural gas distribution utility in Nova Scotia with a head office located in Dartmouth, Nova Scotia.
+EEI's franchise was granted in 2003 and gives it the exclusive right to distribute natural gas through its distribution system to all or part of seven counties in Nova Scotia, including the Halifax Regional Municipality, until December 31, 2028.

 Natural gas currently provides less than 10 percent of total energy used in Nova Scotia, with electricity and fuel oil being the dominant energy sources.
-In 2021, HGL's customer base grew by 5 percent and ended the year at approximately 8,500 customers.
-HGL currently has approximately 5,000 residential and approximately 3,500 commercial customers representing approximately 33 percent of all homes and 44 percent of all commercial buildings that currently have access to natural gas.
-HGL is focused on increasing penetration levels within the area currently served by its existing network.
+In 2022, EEI's customer base grew by 3.5 percent and ended the year at approximately 8,800 customers.
+EEI currently has approximately 5,200 residential and approximately 3,600 commercial customers representing approximately 33 percent of all homes and 44 percent of all commercial buildings that currently have access to natural gas.
+EEI is focused on increasing penetration levels within the area currently served by its existing network and extending the network to serve new developments.

-The following table sets out, by customer category, HGL's gas deliveries:
+The following table sets out, by customer category, EEI's gas deliveries:

-2021 2020
+2022 2021

 Deliveries: (PJ)

 Residential 0.3 0.3

-Small commercial 2.2 2.2
+Small commercial 2.5 2.2

-Large commercial 2.4 2.5
+Large commercial 2.5 2.4

-Industrial 2.6 2.6
+Industrial 2.5 2.6

-Non-regulated compressed natural gas distribution 1.5 1.3
+Non-regulated compressed natural gas distribution 1.5 1.5

-Total deliveries 9.0 8.9
+Total deliveries 9.3 9.0

-The following table sets out, by customer category, HGL's customers:
+The following table sets out, by customer category, EEI's customers:

-2021 2020
+2022 2021

 Customers at Year End:

-Residential 5,003 4,582
+Residential 5,240 5,003

-Small commercial 3,194 3,209
+Small commercial 3,264 3,194

-Large commercial 271 260
+Large commercial 281 271

 Industrial 15 15

 Non-regulated compressed natural gas distribution 3 3

-Total customers 8,486 8,069
+Total customers 8,803 8,486

 Natural gas prices are very competitive with other energy sources in Nova Scotia for large commercial and industrial customers.
-HGL currently has a CRP in place which was approved by the NSUARB in 2016 for commercial customers with consumption between 500 and 4,999 GJ per year.
-In the fall of 2017, HGL implemented an increase to the distribution rates that were previously reduced as provided under the CRP decision.
-An additional increase was made to distribution rates in the spring of 2018 and again in the fall of 2018, with another planned for 2022, which will partially restore the rates to previously approved cost of service levels.
-Due to delays in gas infrastructure projects that are expected to further reduce the cost of natural gas in the Maritimes, in the fall of 2019, HGL filed an application to extend its CRP to the end of 2023.
-On April 21, 2020, HGL received final approval from the NSUARB to revise the CRP deferral mechanism and to extend the program to the end of 2023 as requested, effective January 1, 2020.
+EEI currently has a CRP in place which was approved by the NSUARB in 2016 for commercial customers with consumption between 500 and 4,999 GJs per year.
+Since the fall of 2017, EEI has implemented several increases to the distribution rates that were previously reduced as provided under the CRP decision.
+Additional increases are planned for the distribution rates in 2023, which will restore the rates to previously approved cost of service levels.
+Due to continued competitive forces, in the fall of 2019, EEI filed an application to extend its CRP to the end of 2023.
+On April 21, 2020, EEI received final approval from the NSUARB to revise the CRP deferral mechanism and to extend the program to the end of 2023 as requested, effective January 1, 2020.
 To date the program has been successful in curtailing the migration of customers to propane.
-Since the implementation of the CRP, HGL has continued to add residential and commercial customers.
-The program has enabled HGL to remain competitive for this customer class.
+Since the implementation of the CRP, EEI has continued to add residential and commercial customers.
+The program has enabled EEI to remain competitive for this customer class.